saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 To find an element, pass your locator method as an argument of a WebDriver API _finder method_.

 The find element method for the given language will search the DOM (Document Object Model) of the current web page until it finds a matching element and returns it.
-Regardless of the language, changing the method name with "element" to "elements" will search the entire DOM, and return a collection of all matching elements rather than just the first one.
+Regardless of the language, changing the method name from "element" to "elements" will search the entire DOM, and return a collection of all matching elements rather than just the first one.

-The following example invokes `findElement` on our `driver` instance to locate the elements for which we defined locators in the last section:
+The following example invokes the finder method on the driver instance to locate the elements for which we defined locators in the last section:

 <Tabs
-  defaultValue="JavaScript"
+  groupId="lang-ex"
+  defaultValue="Java"
   values={[
     {label: 'Java', value: 'Java'},
-    {label: 'JavaScript', value: 'JavaScript'},
     {label: 'Python', value: 'Python'},
     {label: 'Ruby', value: 'Ruby'},
     {label: 'C#', value: 'C#'},